How an 8-year-old boy conquered the Kremlin and VDNKh at Christmas

 The tour then continued at the Cathedral of Christ the Savior.
 Due to the queue, it was not possible to get inside, but the family walked around the temple and learned about its gilding, made using the galvanic technique.
 They also discussed Zamoskvorechye, the house on the embankment, GES-2, and the monument to Peter I. The guests shared their knowledge about the gilding of domes, which made the conversation especially fascinating.

-After lunch in Kitay-gorod, the group went to VDNKh.
-Along the way, the guide told them about Stalin's skyscrapers and the history of the complex.
-The participants started their walk from the northern entrance, walked to the central alley and learned about the pavilions "Worker and Kolkhoz Woman" and "Montreal-70", which were originally created for foreign exhibitions.
-The guide told them about the zoning of VDNKh and modern museums, such as the Tretyakov Gallery branch, the Museum of Documentation, and "Russia.
-My History".
+After lunch in Kitai-gorod the group went to VDNHAlong the way, the guide talked about Stalin's skyscrapers and the complex's history.
+Participants began their walk at the northern entrance, strolled to the central alley, and learned about the "Worker and Kolkhoz Woman" and "Montreal-70" pavilions, which were originally designed for international exhibitions.
+The guide explained the VDNKh's zoning and modern museums, such as the Tretyakov Gallery branch, the Documentation Museum, and "Russia.
+My History."

 Particular attention was paid to the "Space" pavilion.
 The family took a photo next to a model of the "Vostok" rocket and an airplane, and then delved into the history of cosmonautics.
 Inside the pavilion, the boy studied with interest the models of aircraft, maps, control panels and models of the Earth.
 The architecture of the pavilion made a strong impression on everyone.